facuspagnuolo/hardhat-local-networks-config-plugin/README.md

 In case there is a conflict between any of the local network configs, the default one, or the ones defined in your project, the following list of priorities will be enforced:

-1. Project network specific configuration
+1. Local network specific configuration (`localNetworksConfig`).
-2. Local network specific configuration
+2. Project network specific configuration.
-3. Local default network configuration (`~/.hardhat/networks.json`)
+3. Default local network configuration (`~/.hardhat/networks.json`).

 A local configuration file could look as follows: